inverno-io/inverno-mods/inverno-security/README.md

 > A `PersonIdentity` has been attached to the user in the repository but the repository may also contain users with no defined identity which is why `SecurityContext#identity()` returns an `Optional`.

-Now let's say we want some priviledged users to be greeted with an extra polite message.
-We can assign roles to users in the repository and resolve a `RoleBasedAccessContoller` to check priviledges in the `HelloService`:
+Now let's say we want some privileged users to be greeted with an extra polite message.
+We can assign roles to users in the repository and resolve a `RoleBasedAccessContoller` to check privileges in the `HelloService`:

 ```java
 package io.inverno.example.app_hello_security;